Pyrdacor/Ambermoon.net/README.md

 ## Change log

+- Version 1.0.7: Smoother 3D movement (thanks to Metibor), new flag "LegacyMode" in config to use lower 3D fps
 - Version 1.0.6: Now uses the updated executable loader for item loading
 - Version 1.0.5: All ADF files can now be used (OFS, FFS, INTL, DIRC)
 - Version 1.0.4: Config now allows to specify if to use an external data path or the application folder (default)